DansPK/Change-password-on-window-10-using-cmd/README.md

 2. Copy CMDUnlocker.bat to ur flash drive

-3. Select ur bootflash drive when booting
+3. Select ur boot flash drive when booting

 4. At the installtion screen type shift + f10 to open cmd